Wild Bootstrap Inference for Penalized Quantile Regression for Longitudinal Data: Asymptotic theory

 for $q > 2$, then

-\end{theorem} The assumptions that are required for Theorem~\ref{thm:var} are nearly identical to those for Theorem~\ref{thm:boot}.
-The only changed assumption is that the tuning parameter sequence is uniformly $q$-integrable for some $q > 2$ (due to the nature of the result).
-This requirement is due to the presence of $\lambda_T$ in asymptotic expansions leading to the Bahadur representation of $\bm{\beta}^\ast$ and is similar to the moment requirement made on the covariates in \citet{Andreas2017}.
+\end{theorem} The assumptions that are required for Theorem~\ref{thm:var} are slightly stronger than those used in Theorem~\ref{thm:boot}.
+The requirement on $\lambda_T$ is due to its presence in asymptotic expansions leading to the Bahadur representation of $\bm{\beta}^\ast$ and is similar to the moment requirement made on the covariates in \citet{Andreas2017}.
+The compactness assumption must be made to ensure that expansions used in the asymptotic approximation are uniformly bounded.